Mitchell-Chatterjee/CSI-5308/Project-Python/README.md

 # CSI-5308
-Repository for the course "Principles of Distributed Computing"
+Project for course CSI-5308.
+This project is an implementation of the min-max and min-max+ algorithms.